yohashinoio/remote-discord-muter/README.md

 ## Only in a local network

-If you just want to use this from a local network, it is easy.

 1. Build and run the Dockerfile in the root
 2. Copy .example.env in /muter and rename it to .env
 3. Fill in the .env ([details](#dc))